IBM/ios-visual-recognition-app/README.md

 $ sudo gem install cocoapods --pre
 ```

-If the CocoaPods repository is not confifgured, run the following command:
+If the CocoaPods repository is not already configured, run the following command:

 ```bash
 $ pod setup
 ```

-For this starter, a pre-configured `Podfile` has been included in the **(projectrootdirectory)/Podfile** location.
-To download and install the required dependencies, run the following command in the **(projectrootdirectory)**:
+A `Podfile` is included in the root of this repository.
+To download and install the required dependencies, run the following command from the root of the repository:

 ```bash
 $ pod install
 ```

-Now Open the Xcode workspace: `{APP_Name}.xcworkspace`.
+Now open the Xcode workspace, `{APP_Name}.xcworkspace`.
 From now on, open the `.xcworkspace` file becuase it contains all the dependencies and configurations.

 If you run into any issues during the pod install, it is recommended to run a pod update by using the following commands: